kord-network/docs/CONTRIBUTING.md

 ___
 The META protocol specifies how to connect data objects, data services, and datastores to create a persistent append-only shared data network.
 The protocol rewards actors in the network that serve, connect and process information, creating a shared global namespace for structured commercial metadata.

 Firstly, thanks for wanting to help with the development of the META protocol.
-All contributions, code or documents, should come from a forked version of the respective repostitory.
+All contributions, code or documents, should come from a forked version of the respective repository.
 Then the proposed changes must be submitted via a pull request to the master branch.
-All pull requests must be reviewed by the maintainers of the repostitory in question.
+All pull requests must be reviewed by the maintainers of the repository in question.
 Once a pull request has been reviewed & approved; you should merge and rebase, and then delete the branch.
 GitHub [keywords](https://help.github.com/articles/closing-issues-using-keywords/) should be used when closing pull requests and issues.

 If you wish to submit more substantial changes or additions, please see the feature contributions section below.

 ## Git practice

 Branches should be named with a brief semantic title.
-Commit messages should follow these rules:
+Commit messages should be capitalised and follow these rules:
 ```
 Short (50 chars or less) summary of changes